 After much prayer and patience, God provided the church a leader in Rev. James A. Baker.
 It was through his direction that the building was constructed at the new site.
 The congregation entered the new edifice November 11, 1923 by marching from the old church on Bland Street to the new church on Burnett Avenue—and the church became known as the Burnett Avenue Missionary Baptist Church.
 The building suffered severe damage from the 1937 flood but rebounded and by the grace of God continued to serve as a means of spiritual support for the surrounding neighborhood known as Fort Hill.
 Rev. Baker served faithfully for 38 years (1921- 1959) and assisted several young preachers in their early development.

 Rev. William M. Coleman, a member of the congregation, was called as interim pastor.
 The church building was marred by fire in November 1960.
-Rev. Coleman led the congregation in rebuilding and we re-entered the refurbished facility in February 1961.
+Rev. Coleman led the congregation in rebuilding and we re-entered the refurbished facility on the second Sunday in February 1961.
 Rev. Coleman served through July 1961.